kubos/kubos/docs/architecture-overview.rst

 .. figure:: images/mission_diagram.png
     :align: center

-In the above diagram, everything in blue/purple is developed by Kubos's support system, while everything in red would be mission code, written by the user for their specific mission and payload.
-(Hardware services can be an exception, if they are not integrated into the system already)
+In the above diagram, everything in blue/purple is developed by Kubos.
+Everything in red would be mission code, written by the user for their specific mission and payload.
+(Hardware services can fall into the user category if they are not integrated into the system already)

 Gateway
 ~~~~~~~